emmvs/emmvs_intro/README.md

 👩🏼‍💻 Working as a freelance full-stack dev & web dev teacher

-🐝 Also, I build stuff & write newsletters for [HiveTracks](www.hivetracks.com) to save the bees
+🐝 Also, I build stuff & write newsletters for [HiveTracks](www.hivetracks.com) #SaveTheBees

 📫 Write me a love letter at **emma@ruenzel.de**